neicnordic/sensitive-data-archive/sda/cmd/api/api.md

     curl -H "Authorization: Bearer $token" -X GET  https://HOSTNAME/users/submitter@example.org/files
     ```

   - Error codes
     - `200` Query execute ok.
     - `401` Token user is not in the list of admins.
     - `500` Internal error due to DB failure.

 #### Configure Admin users

 The users that should have administrative access can be set in two ways:

-- As a comma separated list of user identifiers asigned to: `admin.users`.
+- As a comma separated list of user identifiers assigned to: `admin.users`.
 - As a JSON file containg a list of the user identities, the path to the file is assigned to: `admin.configFile`.
 This is the recommended way.

 ```json